kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

     * The `RegularExpression` type of the [HTTPPathMatch](/reference/spec/#gateway.networking.k8s.io/v1beta1.HTTPPathMatch).
 * *Policies.* A Gateway implementation can define custom resources called Policies for exposing data plane features like authentication.
-The Gateway API does not prescribe the details of those resources.
+Gateway API does not prescribe the details of those resources.
 However, it prescribes a standard UX.
 See the [Policy attachment guide](/reference/policy-attachment/) for more details.
 In contrast with the *external references* above, a Gateway API resource does not reference a Policy.
 Instead, a Policy must reference a Gateway API resource.

-The extension points do not include annotations on the Gateway API resources.
+The extension points do not include annotations on Gateway API resources.
 This approach is strongly discouraged for implementations of the API.

 ## Mapping Ingress API features to Gateway API Features